 From the Visual Effects toggle, you can add different visual-based scrolling animations.

-- Blur – You can set the starting and ending blur value.
+- Blur – Set the starting and ending blur value.
+Use this for a focus-reveal effect where content sharpens as it scrolls into view.

 Visual Effect Scrolling Animation Demo